top of page

 How do I keep hot chocolate warm without overheating it?

-What are the best kid toppings?
+What are the best kid-friendly toppings?

-What non-dairy milk works best?
+What non-dairy milk works best for a hot chocolate bar?

-Can this be nut-free?
+Can this setup be nut-free?

-What makes the bar feel elevated?
+What makes a hot chocolate bar feel elevated and architectural?